DreamOfTheRedChamber/leetcode/README.md

   * Think behind the scenes: not just satisfied with fixing the bug but always think and generalize why the bug occurs
   * First things first: Thought process first, then coding
   * Never be lazy: As long as you have not got 100% confidence that I will get the problem right, you should practice coding the problem by hand if time is enough

+#### Leetcode pros and cons <a id="leetcode-pros-cons"></a>
+* Pros
+  * Latest interview questions
+  * Large pool of different question types
+* Cons
+  * Testing
+    * Input is always valid.
+    * Time exceed limit is too constraint.
+Sometimes we want to start from inefficient algorithms, verify its correctness and then optimize performance.
+  * Debug
+    * When problem occurs, too few stack trace
+    * No online debuggers
+  * Usability
+    * No history track along time axis.
+Really bad synchronous workflow
+    * Unable to mark different stages in solving a problem ( e.g. thought-out, implemented, optimized, on-line judged, summarized )
+    * Cannot add enough comments along the code
+    * Could not search problems by specifying multiple tags
+    * Function names do not follow best practices, which makes variables naming kind of difficult.

+#### Java pros and cons <a id="java-pros-cons"></a>
+* Pros
+  * Readability
+* Cons
+  * A bit verbose: heavy to return tuple values
+  * Only pass by values
+  * Lambda expressions are still not closures
+  * Linkedhashset could not be iterated reversely

 ### Learned lessons: Java basics <a id="learned-lessons-java-basics"></a>
 #### Type size<a id="basics-type-size"></a>